tomisalomaa/solita-dev-academy-task-2021/README.md

 Frontend relies a lot on Vuetify to produce something that doesn't break the eyes of the beholder.

+## Testing

+This will be updated when tests are implemented.

+## Original task

+Make a web application for presenting some interesting data about the vaccinations.

 ## List of examples given in the original task

 For given day like 2021-04-12T11:10:06